vs-stephen-yang/edu-as-airsync-monorepo/packages/flutter_mirror/README.md

 flutter doctor
 ```

-## Add credential for Azure Artifacts
+## Add credentials for Azure Artifacts

 1. Add or edit the gradle.properties file in %USERPROFILE%\.gradle\
  ```